JetBrains/kotlin-web-site/docs/topics/js/js-get-started.md

 ## What's next?

-Once you have created your first application, you can go to Kotlin hands-on labs and complete long-form tutorials on Kotlin/JS.
+Once you have created your first application, you can go to Kotlin hands-on labs and complete long-form tutorials on Kotlin/JS or check out the list of Kotlin/JS sample projects for inspiration.
+These projects can serve as nice jumping-off points for your own projects and contain useful snippets and patterns.

-They include sample projects, which can serve as nice jumping-off points for your own projects, and contain useful snippets and patterns.
+### Hands-on labs

 For Kotlin/JS, the following hands-on labs are currently available: